redblue36/DataFormatDemoSwaggerUI/README.md

   $('#doc').load("docs/location.html");<br>
 1. Point browser to your cloned version of https://redblue36.github.io/DataFormatDemoSwaggerUI/location.html to view the page.

 As an aside, Stoplight Studio works pretty well to author the OAS and .md markdown.
+But can use whatever open tooling to author these files.